nelci592/reporting-docs/using-reports-in-applications/display-reports-in-applications/how-to-set-reportsource-for-report-viewers.md

 1. The Report Viewer (as a client) sends the *report description string* to the server, where the content is handled by the corresponding               __Telerik Reporting Service's Report Source Resolver__.
 The purpose of the resolver is to create a valid               [server-side Report Source]({%slug telerikreporting/designing-reports/report-sources/overview%}).

->important The default resolvers used by  __Telerik Reporting Services__  can produce TypeReportSource and UriReportSource on the server                 ([Report Sources]({%slug telerikreporting/designing-reports/report-sources/overview%})).
+   >note The default resolvers used by  __Telerik Reporting Services__  can produce TypeReportSource and UriReportSource on the server                 ([Report Sources]({%slug telerikreporting/designing-reports/report-sources/overview%})).
 Each Telerik Reporting Service provides mechanism for plugging a                 custom report source resolver allowing you to create and return any of the available Report Sources (see the links at the bottom of the article).
 The reports' assembly or TRDX|TRDP files must be accessible on the server where the Reporting Service and Telerik Reporting Engine are running.

 1. The Report Viewer (as a client) sends the *client parameters* to the server.
 The Reporting Service applies the values               to the __server-side Report Source's Parameters collection__ that is generated in memory.

 1. After the Reporting Service resolves the *report description string* and *client parameters*,               the Reporting Engine processes the document on the server.
 Finally, the Reporting Service returns the following:

-* Information about Visible parameters - the Report Viewer displays its Parameters Area and corresponding parameters editors;
+   + Information about Visible parameters - the Report Viewer displays its Parameters Area and corresponding parameters editors;

-* The processed and rendered report - the rendering format depends on the viewer e.g. XAML for WPF and Silverlight ReportViewers and HTML for the HTML5 Viewer, or on the operation - export/print;
+   + The processed and rendered report - the rendering format depends on the viewer e.g. XAML for WPF and Silverlight ReportViewers and HTML for the HTML5 Viewer, or on the operation - export/print;

-* Information about Document Map - the Report Viewer displays its DocumentMap Area.
+   + Information about Document Map - the Report Viewer displays its DocumentMap Area.

 __Setting the Client-Side ReportSource:__

 * __[Silverlight ReportViewer control]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/silverlight-application/overview%})__The Silverlight ReportViewer control has a __[Telerik.ReportViewer.Silverlight.ReportViewer.Report](/reporting/api/Telerik.ReportViewer.Silverlight.ReportViewer#Telerik_ReportViewer_Silverlight_ReportViewer_Report)                 property               __ that accepts a string.
 This is the *report description string*.
 The string can be a path to a TRDP or TRDX file or an assembly qualified name of a report class.
 For example:(__Report="./DashboardReport.trdp")__               or (__Report="Telerik.Reporting.Examples.CSharp.BarcodesReport, CSharp.ReportLibrary, Version=1.0.0.0, Culture=neutral, PublicKeyToken=null__").
 The string is sent to the [Telerik Reporting WCF service]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-wcf-service/overview%}) which internally resolves it to a               __TypeReportSource__ or a __UriReportSource__               on the machine where the service and Telerik Reporting Engine are running.
 Report parameters' values sent by the Silverlight ReportViewer are *client parameters*.
 Report parameters' values can be sent through the viewer's Parameters Area,               in code by overriding the Silverlight ReportViewer control's [OnApplyParameters](/reporting/api/Telerik.ReportViewer.Silverlight.ReportViewer#Telerik_ReportViewer_Silverlight_ReportViewer_OnApplyParameters)               method or by subscribing to the __ApplyParameters__ event.

->tip  __                   The Silverlight ReportViewer control works only with [Telerik Reporting WCF service instances]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-wcf-service/overview%})__ .
+   >note  __                   The Silverlight ReportViewer control works only with [Telerik Reporting WCF service instances]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-wcf-service/overview%})__ .
 If you need to modify a report or execute custom logic on displaying a report resulting in the usage of an InstanceReportSource or XmlReportSource,                 you will have to resolve manually the  *report description string*  via custom resolver for                 the Reporting WCF service.
 For more details, check [                   How to: Implement and use custom IReportResolver                 ]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-wcf-service/how-to-implement-and-use-custom-ireportresolver%}).

 * __[HTML5 Report Viewer]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/overview%})(JavaScript declaration)               __The HTML5 Viewer is a client-side widget that has a __client-side reportSource __.
 The __reportSource.report__ part is a string - the *report description string*               that can be a path to a TRDP or TRDX file, an assembly qualified name               of a report class, or other custom information set via string.
 For example: